 }

-While this prevents any resource drift, it effectively turns the resource into a read-only resource for Terraform.
-Any changes you make to that resource's block in HCL (e.g., changing instance_type from t2.micro to t2.medium) will be ignored by Terraform.
-Use all only when the resource is managed entirely by another system, and you only need Terraform to prevent its accidental destruction.
+This stops all drift, but it also makes the resource read-only as far as Terraform is concerned.
+Any change you make to that resource's block in HCL (say, changing instance_type from t2.micro to t2.medium) gets ignored.
+Use all only when another system manages the resource entirely and you just need Terraform to keep it from being destroyed by accident.

 ignore_changes works by comparing the current state (what Terraform read from the cloud) against the configuration (what is written in your HCL).
 It only suppresses the plan output; the actual change still exists in the cloud.

-If you change an attribute in your HCL and also use ignore_changes for that attribute, Terraform will ignore your HCL change on the next apply.
-You must remove the attribute from the ignore_changes list, run apply, and then optionally add it back.
+If you change an attribute in your HCL but also have ignore_changes set for it, Terraform ignores your HCL change on the next apply.
+To make the change stick, remove the attribute from the ignore_changes list, run apply, and then add it back if you want.

 for_each and Dynamic AttributesYou can use a for loop inside the ignore_changes block to dynamically generate a list of attributes to ignore, but only when ignoring attributes on a set of resources created with count or for_each.